 One and the same?
 The Woolly Mammoth and the American Mastodon ***Mammoths and Mastodons often show up in anything dealing with prehistory, though usually associated with the Ice Ages thankfully.
 The species definitely most portrayed of these is Mammuthus primigenius, better-known as the Woolly Mammoth.
 Probably the most iconic non-dino prehistoric animal of all, thanks to the countless, extraordinarily well-preserved known specimens with soft tissues, which make it perhaps the only prehistoric animal almost as scientifically well-known as a still-living animal.
 A common misconception about the Woolly Mammoth is saying it was larger than modern elephants: actually the 'woolly' was the same size as its tropical, 21st century cousins—perhaps this is due to the confusion with other mammoth species that were a bit larger, like the Emperor Mammoth and Columbian Mammoth).
 Also note that only males had the typical huge, curly tusks: the females' tusks were not that different from those of modern elephants.
 As preserved fossil hair are often reddish-brown, some depictions show woollies with this color: actually, this is due to a chemical change since 10.000 years ago.
 When alive they were blackish, as seen in the Walking With series.
 It's worth noting that mammoths, scientifically speaking, are just another type of elephant, since they belong to the same phylogenetic branch.
 An Asian Elephant is slightly more closely related to mammoths than to his more distant African modern relative (thus mammoths weren't the direct ancestors of elephants as heard sometimes).
 On the other hand, the Mastodon is not a true elephant but just a distant relative of both modern pachyderms and mammoths — its scientific name, Mammut americanum, is misleading.
 Like the true mammothes, the mastodon has left exquisite remains (ex. those in the Californian tarpits).
 Lived during the Ice Ages but in warmer climates than Mammuthus primigenius, and was neighbour and possible prey for the "sabertooth" Smilodon.
 Interestingly, in some languages the adjective "mastodontic" has become a household word as a synonym of "huge", "enormous", but the animals wasn't actually that big compared with other extinct proboscideans (it was a bit smaller than a bush elephant).
 For other extinct elephant relatives, see Prehistoric Life.

 Knife-teeth: Smilodon, aka the "Saber-toothed Tiger" ***Saber-tooth cats, with their distinct fangs, are just as iconic in pop-culture.
 There were many species of them, but the only saber-toothed cats you'll ever likely see are Smilodon fatalis and Smilodon populator, which is larger but has a less awesome name.
 Although "saber-tooths" belongs to the cat family Felidae, they are in a separate branch of that clade from to modern felines; thus, the popular denomination "Sabertooth tiger" is not correct at all.
 The "tiger" thing means that Smilodon is often heard roaring just like an actual tiger or a lion, though only the big cats of the genus Panthera (that is, Lion, Tiger, Jaguar and Leopard) could make roars thanks to the structure of their larynxes unique of this group.
-This depiction is, however, vindicated by science, as the structure of the small bones in its mouth are set up for making a sort of roar, but certainly not identical to that of modern big cats.
+Even though scientists say the structure of the small bones in its mouth are set up for making a sort of roar, these roars arguably werenot identical to that of modern big cats.
 It will probably use its sabers for every conceivable task, like slaying herbivores the size of the mastodons or Megatherium with a single stab, despite the fact that most real sabertooths (as well as their relatives, the scimitartooths and dirktooths) had relatively delicate fangs that could not safely be used for stabbing.
 Instead, they probably slashed out the throats of prey from below.
 Oh, and it'll be stripy, like a tiger, which — in S. populator 's case — isn't completely impossible, given that it lived on grasslands.
 Expect to see Smilodon heavily interacting with humans, as our ancestors' main predator: in Real Life other carnivores such as prehistoric lions were probably more important predators.
 And expect to see it living alongside woolly mammoths.
 Even though they were contemporary, their habitat in Real Life was largely different, with Smilodons preferring warmer climates.
 And, naturally, don't exclude seeing saber-toothed cats somehow living alongside dinosaurs, and in the worst scenario, fighting against a T. rex.

 Other prehistoric mammalsSorry, these aren't here.
 If you're looking for Mammuthus columbi, Mammuthus imperator, Mammuthus sungari, Mammuthus trogontherii, Dwarf elephants, Titanohyrax, Machairodus, Homotherium, Megantereon, Dinofelis, Ursus spelaeus, Arctodus, Miacis, Brontotherium, Embolotherium, Paraceratherium, Megaloceros giganteus, Bison priscus, Bison antiquus, Andrewsarchus, Livyatan, Megatherium, Mylodon, Castoroides, Ceratogaulids, Phoberomys, Palaeochiropteryx, Planetetherium, Diprotodon, Thylacosmilus, Thylacoleo, Gigantopithecus, and others, see here.